Key takeaways

 Compared to building in-house, outsourcing usually gets you:

-- Speed — a dedicated team can start immediately, without having to compete with everyone else's priorities
+- Speed: a dedicated team can start immediately, without competing with everyone else's priorities.

-- Specialist skills — instructional designers, developers, QA, and accessibility reviewers who do this every day
+- Specialist skills: instructional designers, developers, quality assurance (QA), and accessibility reviewers who do this every day.

 What outsourcing doesn't get you: deep institutional knowledge about your business.
 That's your job.
-The best engagements pair vendor expertise with an internal subject-matter expert who can answer content questions quickly.
+The best engagements pair vendor expertise with an internal subject matter expert (SME) who can answer content questions quickly.

 Who can actually build your course?

 Four common options, each matched to different projects.
-This is worth understanding before you start calling vendors, because the price differences between tiers are genuinely large.
+Worth understanding before you start calling vendors, because the price differences between tiers are substantial.

 Freelancer